 - Vanilla is a brilliant spice for adding an extra note to vegetable salads.

-- There are many ways to save soup which is too salty.
+- There are many ways to save soup that is too salty.
 In particular, you can immerse a small number of oats in some gauze in it, and then boil thoroughly; the oats will absorb the excess salt.